Skip to main content

 Ms. Baker returned to her elementary roots as Lead Teacher at East Hancock Elementary and then served as Assistant-Principal at E.H.E.
 She is proud to be a part of the team that helped earn E.H.E. the prestigious designation of National Blue Ribbon School.

-Jessica and her daughter Brooke, a student at Hancock High School, enjoy spending time with their family and friends, seeking new adventures, traveling, and spending time with their sweet dog, Vivi.
+Jessica and her daughter Brooke, a student at Ole Miss, enjoy spending time with their family and friends, seeking new adventures, traveling, and spending time with their sweet dog, Vivi.
 Ms. Baker prides herself on fostering creative solutions, building relationships and looks forward to maximizing Federal Programs resources to benefit the students and families of Hancock County School District.

 The Hancock County School District manages several federal grants funded by the federal government that are provided to local educational agencies for the purpose of addressing students with high priority learning needs.
 Some of the needs include high poverty rates, homelessness, language barriers, limited opportunities for educational services as well as other educational inequities.
 The Hancock County School District’s Office of federal programs manages and administers the following federal programs: